kodekloudhub/community-faq/README.md

 > Our engineers have already noticed the change in the definitions and made the necessary changes to the exams accordingly.
         This means that whenever we want candidates to create a sidecar container, it is aligned with the official doc's definition of sidecar, and if we want candidates to create a co-located container (the old way), we ask for a co-located container.

 The official definition of a "sidecar" container as of more recent versions of Kubernetes (and the current version of the exams) is an init container with `restartPolicy: Always`.
 There will be no tricks in the exam.
 If they ask for sidecar, then this is what they want.
+A "co-located sidecar" is "co-located", i.e. beneath `containers:`.

 ```yaml
 initContainers: